BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 [Robert Haase](https://biapol.github.io/blog/robert_haase), June 19th 2021

 3D segmentation using deep learning is computationally costly, it might be necessary from a practical perspective to do it on computers with powerful graphics processing units (GPUs).
-One option is to do this in the cloud via Google Colab and therefore it is recommended to take a look at [ZeroCostDeepLearning4Microscopy](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
+One option is to do this in the cloud via Google Colab and for that it is recommended to take a look at [ZeroCostDeepLearning4Microscopy](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
 If you are greedy, as I am, and want to run everything on your own Windows computer, you can follow the instructions provided here.

 The [StarDist](https://github.com/stardist/stardist/) developers Uwe Schmidt and Martin Weigert recently release a